Do Christians need to avoid offending anyone? What does Paul mean when he says to “give no offense in anything”? Jeremy Ham, AiG–US, explains.

 In this current world, offending someone seems rather easy.
 We probably have all offended someone or hurt someone’s feelings, whether it was intentional or not.
 Is the belief that Christians should never offend anyone a biblical guideline?
 This supposed guideline could be a result of ideas like the following:

-After close examination, we will not only find the guideline of never offending anyone to be unbiblical, but we will also find the supposed biblical ideas used to support it are unbiblical.
-Taking Scripture out of context to support an idea can be very easy to do, and so we must carefully examine all ideas with Scripture.
+After close examination, we will not only find the guideline of never offending anyone to be unbiblical, but we will also find that the supposed biblical ideas used to support it are unbiblical.
+It can be very easy to take Scripture out of context to support an idea, so we must carefully examine all ideas with Scripture.